 Fewer people specifically mentioned Kawasaki and Suzuki, but some did (and usually together with the other Japanese brands).

-There were some mentions of the smaller brands BMW, Triumph, KTM, Ducati, and a couple of others.
+There were some mentions of the European/British brands BMW, Triumph, KTM, Ducati, and a couple of others.

 But it should be pointed out that a few people mentioned KTM and Ducati ironically (with a wink or laugh emoji).
 I didn’t count those.
 But they almost count as anti-votes.